IVC Farm ribbon cutting by the Board of Trustees and Dr. Coon.

 Our Steering Committee of Friends of IVC.
 Left-right, Calitta Moore, Diana Conti, Shelly Scott, Co-Chair, Kathleen Freitag & Sue Potter.
 Sandi Bowman, Co-Chair is taking the photo.

 Temporary buildings have been installed by Building 27 to hold classes while Pomo Cluster is being remodeled.

 The islands at entrance have been planted to include Olive Trees!

 Pomo Cluster getting ready for new windows, paint and remodeling.
 It will be ready for Spring 2019.

 Diseased trees being removed.

 Building 19 down to the pad to build our new Jonas Community Center!

-Going forward the Jonas Community Center design has received enthusiastic support from the Novato Rotary membership following a presentation to their club by the Architect.
+Going forward the Jonas Community Center design has received enthusiastic support from the Novato Rotary membership following a presentation to their club by the architect, David Bogstad, LCA Architects.
 Board of Trustees voted in going forward.

-The Pomo Cluster of buildings is now under renovation to be completed for Spring of 2019!
+The Olema Cluster of buildings is now under renovation to be completed for Fall 2020.

 November 2018 is the expected time to break ground.
 We're so excited!